 - Electronics: Two volume controls with coil tap, tone control, three-way pickup selector switch.

 The Hellraiser takes the C-1 body style in a dark and heavy direction.
 This guitar is made for metal, but it still has that classy vibe that goes along with the design.
-So what’s the difference between the Classic and the Hellraiser?
+So what’s the difference between the Platinum and the Hellraiser?

 Then there are the pickups.
 The Hellraiser features EMG pickup, a staple in heavy metal for the past several decades.
 The 81/89s are similar to legendary EMG 81/85 combination, except here you have the coil tap push/pull function.
 Because of this, the 81/89 set is a bit more versatile than the 81/85 set.